jabbourb/omnicpp2/README.markdown

-This is a complete rewrite of the original OmniCpp plugin for Vimx; it aims at providing Omni completion for C/C++ files.
-It is still in early alpha state, with new features implemented by the day.
+This is a complete rewrite of the original OmniCpp plugin for Vim.
+It aims at providing Omni completion for C/C++ files as would any full-fledged IDE.

+**Warning:** The plugin is still in early alpha state.
+Although features are implemented by the day, a lot of functionality is still missing.

 Features
 ========